 For healers, it’s pretty simple.
 You go for a 1.3 GCD for Alacrity then put the rest of your stat budget into Critical Rating.

 - Critical Rating – 2600+

 See the SWTOR Theory Crafters Discord for all the relevant math stuff if you’re interested in that kind of thing.

-Mastery and Endurance are capped in PvP (as in due to bolster they do not change no matter how you change your gear in that environment) so when applicable, go for higher Power but not at the expense of Tertiary Stats (Critical and Alacrity).
+Mastery and Endurance are capped in PvP (as in due to bolster they do not change no matter how you change your gear in that environment*) so when applicable, go for higher Power but not at the expense of Tertiary Stats (Critical and Alacrity).
 Unlettered mods and enhancements are fine to use as well and are more readily available.

 - Lethal Superior Mod 80R-1 – 313 Endurance 361 Power 366 Mastery

 - Nimble Superior Enhancement 80R-1 – 285 Endurance 313 Power 431 Alacrity

 - Adept Superior Enhancement 80R-1 – 285 Endurance 313 Power 431 Critical Rating

 For BiSing it’s far more important to get your tertiary stats (Alacrity and Critical Rating) sorted first and obtaining the BiS enhancements for that alone will take time.
 Then, you can BiS your Modifications.
 BiSing your Armourings to be high Mastery, low Endurance isn’t really a priority at all.
 The only reason to do that would be if you want to do Dxun HM or get your BiS Amplifiers sooner.

 - Superior Versatile Barrel 80 – 471 Mastery, 409 Endurance